rewertynpl/RewertynSudoku/README.md

 An ultra-fast, highly optimized, multithreaded Sudoku puzzle generator written in modern **C++20**.
 Designed with High-Performance Computing (HPC) in mind, this engine can generate and validate massive amounts of Sudoku grids ranging from basic 4x4 up to complex 36x36 asymmetric geometries.

+Sudoku Level Generator Master Prompt Included in files as txt.

 ## ⚠️ Current Project Status

 *   **GUI Language:** Please note that the Graphical User Interface (built with native WinAPI) is currently available **only in Polish**.
 CLI commands and internal logs are mostly in English/mixed.